With the amount of changes to superannuation in the last five years it’s essential that your SMSF has a robust, good quality trust deed.

 A recent statistic from Investment Trends caught my eye: 40 per cent of SMSF trustees who stopped using an accountant in 2014 cited lack of access to a wider range of advice services and expertise.
-Is this because accountants don’t have the expertise or to deliver the right SMSF advice to trustees, or are they simply failing to communicate it?
+Is this because accountants don’t have the expertise or to deliver the right SMSF advice to trustees,

 Australia has relatively strong investor protection laws, and although they don’t always meet the public’s expectations, they typically ensure investors have access to appropriate disclosures and protection mechanisms when they invest or take financial advice.
 However there are certain exemptions (namely the sophisticated investor exemption) available to companies that issue investments or provide advice and SMSF trustees can unknowing be placed into a situation where they can’t access these protections.

 The following article on using an SMSF unit trust to buy property was written by Daniel Butler of DBA Lawyers and published in the Australian Financial Review on September 26; 2015.
 The original article can be found here: Beware when using a unit trust to buy property in your SMSF (AFR subscription may be required).

 More and more Australians are taking control of their financial lives and accessing wider investment choice via a self-managed super fund (SMSF), however this is an area many of us still don’t fully understand.

 Webinar: self-managed super (SMSF) – is it right for you?

 There is currently a transition period in place for new rules that apply to any artwork or collectibles held by an SMSF, however this transition period is coming to an end at1 July 2016.

 As a result of the Cooper in SMSFs review, rule changes have been implemented in relation to the requirements for the ownership of collectible and personal use assets by SMSFs.